numbbo/coco/docs/workshops/source/BBOB-2016/index.rst

 previous BBOB workshops.

-The remaining tasks for participants are therefore: run your favorite multiobjective black-box optimizer (old or new) by using the wrappers provided and run the post-processing procedure (provided as well) that will generate automatically all the material for a workshop paper (LaTeX templates are provided).
+The remaining tasks for participants are therefore: run your favorite multi-objective black-box optimizer (old or new) by using the wrappers provided and run the post-processing procedure (provided as well) that will generate automatically all the material for a workshop paper (LaTeX templates are provided).
 A description of the algorithm and the